Register for Annual Pass, Live Re-Broadcast, or On-Demand Video

 Professional Involvement

-Legal advisor to the Holy See's mission to the United Nations since 2000; Secretary of the Executive Committee of the Southeastern Conference; Chair of Mississippi Advisory Committee to the U.S. Civil Rights Commission; Member of Mississippi Supreme Court's Criminal Law Reform Committee; Past-president of the Southeastern Association of Law Schools; Editorial boards of The Gaming Law Review and Cluny Media; Advisory boards for Ave Maria Law School, Catholic League for Religious and Civil Rights, The Catholic Bar Association, and Society of Catholic Social Scientists; Member of Order of Merlin Shield in the International Brotherhood of Magicians.
+For thirteen years, Rychlak served as the law school's Associate Dean for Academic Affairs, and since 2007 he has served as the university's Faculty Athletic Representative and chair of the University's standing committee on Intercollegiate Athletics.
+Since 2000, he has served as legal advisor to the Holy See's mission to the United Nations.
+He is secretary of the Executive Committee of the Southeastern Conference and serves on the Standing University Committee on Athletic Compliance, which he chaired for almost ten years.
+He chairs the Mississippi Advisory Committee to the U.S. Civil Rights Commission and is a member of the Mississippi Supreme Court's Criminal Law Reform Committee.
+He serves on the editorial boards of The Gaming Law Review and Cluny Media, and on advisory boards for Ave Maria Law School, the Catholic League for Religious and Civil Rights, The Catholic Bar Association, and the Society of Catholic Social Scientists.
+He is also a member of the Order of Merlin Shield in the International Brotherhood of Magicians.

 Experience